syncfusion-content/wpf-docs/wpf/SfChart/CodedUI.md

 ###Coded UI Project Creation

-Run VS in Administrator mode
+Run Visual Studio in administrator mode

 Create a new Coded UI Test Project as shown in the following screenshot.

 ![](CodedUI_images/CodedUI_img1.jpeg)

-After you create a project Generate for Coded UI Test popup window was opened, here select ‘Record actions, edit UI map or add assertions’ and click OK.
+After you create a new Coded UI project, a CUIT file is added automatically and the Generate Code dialog box appears.
+In this, choose Record actions, edit UI map or add assertions.

 ![](CodedUI_images/CodedUI_img2.jpeg)